 3. Avoid alcohol-containing products.

 One of the easiest ways to keep hair in good condition is to steer clear of products packed with alcohol.
 But, believe it or not, not all types of alcohol are actually bad for your hair.
-In fact, certain ones known as "fatty alcohols" can help to hold moisture in the hair.
+In fact, certain ones known as "fatty alcohols" can help to hold moisture in and strengthen hair.
 These include benzyl alcohol, cetyl alcohol, stearyl alcohol, lauryl alcohol, cetearyl alcohol, behenyl alcohol, and myristyl alcohol.

 On the other hand, these are the ones you should avoid at all costs: ethanol, SD alcohol, alcohol denat, SD alcohol 40, propanol, isopropyl alcohol, and propyl alcohol.